 2018 Strategic Planning Webinar

-LSC’s Office of Program Performance recently hosted a webinar on strategic planning, a critical tool that provides strategic clarity to internal stakeholders—board members, leadership, and staff—as well as external stakeholders, including funders, community partners, and the public.
+LSC’s Office of Program Performance hosted a webinar on strategic planning, a critical tool that provides strategic clarity to internal stakeholders—board members, leadership, and staff—as well as external stakeholders, including funders, community partners, and the public.
 Strategic planning also ensures accountability and allows organizations to focus on using their resources effectively and efficiently.

 The webinar covered the following topics: